-A simple tool for extracting JPEG image files from a large database or document file.
+A simple tool for extracting JPEG image files from any file (provided the file is not compressed or encrypted).

 This is free software and access to all features is provided free of charge.

 The ExtractJPEG program was born from a need to extract JPEG images from an old database file,

 for which the database software was no longer available.
 Without any knowledge of the way in which

 the images are stored, the program was designed simply to look for properly formatted JPEG file headers,

 and then extract any subsequent data as part of the JPEG image.
 This works well, provided that the

 images are stored in JPEG format and each image is stored as a complete record.